Why an Ohio Playoff Clash Matters for Houston and the University of Houston

 Why It Matters for Houston

 At first glance, Ohio playoff scores may seem irrelevant to Texas fans.
-However, the University of Houston staff has strengthened its national recruitment footprint in recent years.
+But the University of Houston staff has strengthened its national recruitment footprint in recent years.
 Ohio has become a fertile recruiting ground, producing many disciplined, system-ready athletes who fit well within the Cougar culture.

 Because of that strategy, standout games like Hoban versus Walsh Jesuit can signal which players UH might eventually approach or monitor.
 Strong playoff performances often accelerate contact between athletes and coaching staffs.